dereklieu/starter/_posts/2016-05-16-textarea-test.md

 title: one title
-textarea stuff: 'ok: this: and this:' text field: dereklieu textarea stuff1: "what no\thow about you" textarea stuff2: 'to infinity, and beyond'
+textarea stuff: 'ok: this: and this:' text field: dereklieu textarea stuff2: adding some fields.
 ---
 ## A New Post